 Transactions involving tens of acres of land are particularly suspicious because such large areas usually have many owners (tens and even hundreds of individuals) and it is hard to believe that so many can agree to sell.

 Peace Now knows of at least 65,000 dunams of West Bank land purchased by KKL-JNF since 1967.
 These areas are or have already been used to build and expand settlements and to expel Palestinians with private property claims of their own.

-Peace Now: “The purchase of land in the Occupied Territories leaves an indelible mark on KKL’-JNFs otherwise proud record.
-Apart from the fact that the area of purchases in question are occupied and disputed, the purchase of land for settlements harms the prospect of peace and a two-state solution, and thereby threatens the future of Israel as a democratic state and homeland of the Jewish People.”
+Peace Now: “The purchase of land in the Occupied Territories leaves an indelible mark on KKL-JNF’s otherwise proud record.
+Apart from the fact that the area of purchases in question are occupied and disputed, land purchases for settlements harm the prospect of peace and a two-state solution, and thereby threatens the future of Israel as a democratic state and homeland of the Jewish people.”

-Behind the back of the Directorate – How the Method Works
+Behind the back of the Directorate – How the Land Purchase Method Works

 It is interesting to note that in KKL-JNF’s budget book, the 2018 budget of the “Himanuta Jerusalem” unit was only NIS 600,000, and for 2019 was NIS 800,000.
-The millions of shekels that were poured into the transactions associated with purchases in Palestinian East Jerusalem were hidden.
+The millions of shekels that were poured into the transactions associated with purchases in Palestinian West Bank were hidden.